 # Project Overview

-This is a B2B SaaS dashboard built with React 19, TypeScript 5.x, Vite,
+This is a B2B SaaS dashboard built with Next.js 15 (App Router), React 19,

-and TanStack Query for server state.
+Next.js Server Actions for mutations.
 The backend is a .NET 9 Web API

 This is the section most developers skip — and it's the one that causes the most frustration when missing.
-Without it, Claude dumps components in random directories.
+Next.js has strong conventions around the app/ directory, but Claude still needs to know where your shared code lives.

 # Project Structure